Trello Editorial Calendar For Content Marketers (A Beginner’s Guide)

 On the Trello boards, your lists help categorize your work into steps.
 For example, my Trello list currently has ideation, outlining, writing, editing, DONE, and promotions.
-Under each of these, I added a basic description so if I had to work with someone, they would know the right algorithm to work with.

 You can add a cover image to each list to make your lists look catchy and to instantly show your team members what to expect.
 Once you’ve organized your content processes into lists based on your workflow, you can start creating cards for each list.

 For every card you create, added members can add comments, you can label your items and set up due dates.
 Also, you can include a description of what needs to be done (for example, keywords, resources etc.) and set up a checklist of items in the order in which they have to be done.